Performing Arts Series

 Friday, January 9 | 7:30 p.m.

-The inn at Depauw, student social space
+The inn at Depauw, social center

 Chicago-based Americana and folk rock singer-songwriter David McMillin is a 2006 graduate of DePauw who has toured nationally with Shelby Lynne, Martin Sexton, Third Eye Blind, Sister Hazel and the Goo Goo Dolls, among others.
 McMillin performs regularly with his band Fort Frances in Chicago and throughout the Midwest.
 David will be joined by opening act Anthony Mullis, a singer-songwriter who grew up in nearby Bainbridge and recently finished recording an album of original songs with the folk rock trio Trollkiller.

 Tuesday, March 17 | 7:30 P.m.